nasa/Common-Metadata-Repository/search-app/docs/api.md

 #### <a name="clear-scroll"></a> Clear scroll session

     curl -i -XPOST -H "Content-Type: application/json" %CMR-ENDPOINT%/clear-scroll -d '{ "scroll_id" : "xxxx"}'

+It returns HTTP status code 204 when successful.

 #### <a name="reset-the-application-to-the-initial-state"></a> Reset the application to the initial state